Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Weighted orbital integrals

-\begin{proof} Let $\CmO^M$ be the unipotent conjugacy class generated by $\gamma_u$, and $\CmO^G=\CmI_M^G\CmO^M$.
-Let $Q=LV$ be a Richardson parabolic for $\CmO^G$.
-We can assume that $Q$ is a standard parabolic subgroup of $G$.
+\begin{proof} Let $\CmO^M$ be the unipotent conjugacy class generated by $\gamma_u$, and let $\CmO^G$ be the class induced from $\CmO^M$ to $G$.
+Let $LV$ be a Richardson parabolic for $\CmO^G$.
+We can assume that $LV$ is a standard parabolic subgroup of $G$.
 Without loss of generality we can assume that $f$ is $K$-conjugation invariant.
 Then we can write